-Disposal of Holy Oils
+III.Disposal of Holy Oils

 "The pastor is to obtain the sacred oils from his own bishop and keep them carefully in a fitting place" (Canon 847).
-This happens at the annual Chrism Mass, this year on Monday, March 25th, 7:00 PM at the Cathedral.
+This happens at the annual Chrism Mass, this year on Monday, April 14th, 7:00 PM at the Cathedral of Our Lady of the Angels.